Ronald Reagan: Escalation of the Cold War

-Reagan ordered a massive defense buildup; he revived the B-1 Lancer program that had been cancelled by the Carter administration, and deployed the MX missile.
+Reagan ordered a massive defense buildup; he revived the B-1 Lancer program that had been rejected by the Carter administration, and deployed the MX missile.
 In response to Soviet deployment of the SS-20, he oversaw NATO's deployment of the Pershing missile in Western Europe.
 In 1982, Reagan tried to cut off the Soviet Union's access to hard currency by impeding its proposed gas line to Western Europe.
-It hurt the Soviet economy, but it also caused much ill will among American allies in Europe who counted on that revenue; he later retreated on this issue.
+This hurt the Soviet economy, but also caused ill will among American allies in Europe who counted on the resulting revenue; he later retreated on this issue.
 In March 1983, Reagan introduced the Strategic Defense Initiative (SDI) to protect the United States from space intercontinental ballistic missiles.
 He believed that this defense shield could protect the country from nuclear destruction in a hypothetical nuclear war with the Soviet Union.
-There was much disbelief among the scientific community surrounding the program's scientific feasibility, leading opponents to dub the SDI "Star Wars", though Soviet leader Yuri Andropov said it would lead to "an extremely dangerous path".
+There was much disbelief among the scientific community surrounding the program's scientific feasibility, leading opponents to dub the SDI "Star Wars", although Soviet leader Yuri Andropov said it would lead to "an extremely dangerous path".